AvatarKory/stoopy/README.txt

 Release Notes V1.01
 -------------------

 The following changes were made in this release:
 * The "slow write" option is disabled by default.
-Using the -s option enabled it.
+Using the -s option enables it.
 * Added the parity options (-e and -o).
-* Added the hardware flow control (-f) option
+* Added the hardware flow control (-f) option.
-* Minot code clean up
+* Minor code clean up.

 Release Notes V1.0
 ------------------